nuxy/docker-steamcmd-wine/README.md

 ## Manually starting the container

-Unless the game you are attempting to run was purchased on [Steam](https://store.steampowered.com), authentication _should not be necessary_ so you can omit the `--build-arg` arguments in the command below.
+Unless the game you are attempting to run was purchased on the [Steam](https://store.steampowered.com) marketplace **authentication should not be necessary** so you can omit the [Game configuration arguments](#game-configuration-arguments) in the `docker build` command below.
 In cases you do need to authenticate, on first build attempt a [Steam Guard](https://help.steampowered.com/en/faqs/view/06B0-26E6-2CF8-254C) code is generated which is _sent to you by either e-mail or SMS_.
-Due to this, you must update the command below to include the `GUARDCODE` value and re-run the build process.
+Due to this, you must update the command below to include the `GUARDCODE` value and re-run the build process _within 30 seconds_ of receiving the message.

     $ docker build -t steamcmd . --build-arg USERNAME=<steam-username> --build-arg PASSWORD=<steam-password> --build-arg GUARDCODE=<steam-guard-code> --build-arg APPID=<steam-appid> --build-arg RUNCMD=<command>
     $ docker run -d --network host steamcmd